 Philanthropy is increasingly seen as a pivotal actor and partner in planning and implementation of the SDGs.
 The Addis Ababa Agenda goes beyond setting commitments targeting growth of philanthropic giving, and emphasizes elements of collaborative action: transparency, alignment with national development planning and priorities.
 Collecting data on philanthropy is challenging as systems for monitoring philanthropic investments are rudimentary in many places in the world.

 OECD statistics show that total net private grants from Development Assistance Committee (DAC) countries to developing countries since the 2000s have followed a strong and regular upward trend to reach more than $30 billion per year after 2010.
 The increasing trend is visible in all countries, but explained mainly by the volume of private giving in the United States.
 The OECD includes grants extended for development purposes by a wide range of private institutions, such as national and international non-governmental organisations as well as private philanthropic foundations.

-With the exception of the Bill and Melinda Gates Foundation, detailed information on the providers and beneficiaries of these grants and the main sectors targeted by their activities is not available in the OECD statistical system.
+Philanthropy and impact investment: Most foundations invest their funds to optimize financial returns, and then use the earnings to fund its programs.
+If foundations were to invest their endowments using impact investment – with the goal of maximizing social, economic and governance impacts, along with financial returns – they could magnify their impact.
 Data is limited regarding the volume of philanthropic capital invested in impact investing.
 Impact Investing is defined as the pursuit of positive financial returns as well as positive social/environmental returns.
 In some countries, regulators have taken steps to incorporate impact investment into the regulatory and/or tax frameworks for private foundations.
 In the United States, for instance, the tax authority, the IRS, gave a boost to impact investing with an announcement that private foundations could use their endowments to make impact investments that made less than market-rate returns.
 While it has long been established that foundations may lose their favourable tax status if they profit from their grants and other charitable, endeavours known as program-related investments, the IRS had never ruled whether foundations could profit from impact investments, made with endowment funds, and still retain favourable tax treatment.
 However, the regulation in this regard around the world is in its nascent stage.